By Kym Campbell, BSc. | Updated September 30th, 2022

 It’s hard to justify metformin treatment for PCOS.
 Experts in the field no longer recommend its use as a first-line therapy for PCOS patients.
 Even for PCOS women with diabetes, metformin is a band-aid solution with better alternatives.

-A PCOS diet is the most important step though for improving insulin regulation and fertility.
+A PCOS diet is the most important step for improving insulin regulation and fertility.
 A PCOS diet can displace the need for metformin and can further improve other PCOS symptoms.

 Author